standout/gallery/README.md

         <a href='/original_image_3.jpg'><img src='/thumbnail_3.jpg'></a>
     </div>

-* The id or class of the wrapper (in this case the class name is "gallery") could be anything you want.
-* The anchor elements should link to the images you want to show when the gallery is active (usually a bigger version).
-* The image elements should contain the listed images (usually thumbnails).
+Class names or the content inside the anchors don't really matters.
+What's important is that you easily can find the anchors with a selector.

 ## JavaScript